sandeep-shaw10/iitism_mt_cse_thesis/README.md

 - Upload to overleaf

 #### 2. From Overleaf
-- Open the link of project in Overleaf
+- Open the link of project in Overleaf: 🔗 [Click Here](https://www.overleaf.com/read/qbsrrprbqtzb#1157aa)
 - Click on `File`
 - Click on `Make a Copy`
 - Now you can edit the copied file